mokronos/MA_SebastianHirt/notes.md

 ## Random ideas
 - Subjective metric should be comparison with original image, not absolute.
 Double stimulus.(for SCID dataset)
 - Why not train a model to predict human score?
-- might be useful to use a mixed metric of bounding box error IoU and text error rate

 ## Notes
-- [ ] write section for TER/CER and MOS
-    - need to flesh out and add sources
-    - add other common metrics (mentioned in the task as well)

-- [ ] add bounding boxes in ground truth, as detection is mentioned too in the task
+- [x] add bounding boxes in ground truth, as detection is mentioned too in the task
     - use bounding boxes to run OCR on each box
     - plan
         - just sort every word by y coordinate, then by x coordinate